Everything You Need To Know About Annapolis Propane

 Q: What is "will call" delivery service?

 A: Will call delivery service is an option some customers choose.
-This delivery method requires customers to regularly check their gauge to ensure they do not run out of propane.
-We encourage customers to schedule automatic deliveries at no additional cost.
-You will not use any additional propane and can rest assured your tanks will never run out.
+This delivery method requires customers to regularly check their gauge to ensure they do not run out of propane and will give us a call when they are in need of a delivery.
+We encourage them to call for a delivery when at around 30% to allow for scheduling and delivery, especially during the cold winter months.
+Customers can also request a delivery through our simple online Customer Portal.
+We strongly encourage our customers to put their account on Automatic Delivery, which is available at no additional cost.
+With Automatic Delivery, you will not use any additional propane and can rest assured your tanks will never run out.

 Q: What Should I do if I smell gas?